LukeGrahamLandry/franca/devlog.md

     i feel like that's better
 - also i was always using R_AMD64_PLT32 for any import which works for all my tests but must be wrong? plt = procedure linkage table = the stubs thing, which isn't ok if it's data rather than a call.
+- arm64 elf relocations for Call and InReg.
+- changes to support linux on arm
+  - make entry point just pass sp directly
+  - linux stat struct
+  - clear_instruction_cache
+    - glibc won't give me a `__clear_cache`, maybe there's a secret syscall for it (the table i use has one for riscv)? but that seems bad for business and it's not what gcc does for a c program that calls `__builtin___clear_cache`, so i feel like its not a crime to just do whatever the magic instructions are youself.
+    - ah consider, if you make `__clear_cache` not #weak and use a linker, i do get one (and it works, i can jit helloworld), so like it only exists in magic builtin land so if you try to dynamically link to it you don't get one? but im not using the c compiler part so it's not builtin to the frontend.. it's like a linker builtin? that's very strange. even so, it seems weird that weak symbol means you can't get one statically.
+    - but on the plus side, since it will only give it to me by pasting it into my binary, it's very easy to see what it's doing. now get to play my favourite game and pick out the instructions that have interesting looking mnemonics and look them up in the pdf
+      - `mrs CTR_EL0`: Move System Register; Cache Type Register.
+D19.2.34
+        - like i did for pthreadjitwriteprotectnp but a different one
+      - `dc cvau`: Data Cache operation; Clean data cache by address to Point of Unification.
+C5.3.23
+      - `dsb ish`: Data Synchronization Barrier
+      - `ic ivau`: Instruction Cache operation; Invalidate instruction cache by address to Point of Unification.
+C5.3.35
+      - `isb`: Instruction Synchronization Barrier
+    - seems to work! very pleasing.
+  - now i just need to catch illegal instruction signals for when i mess it up.

 ## (Jun 27)